terbshaeusser/ntutils/docs/containers.md

 Parameters:

 * self (`name_t*`): The list instance.
-* amount (`size_t`): The number of items the function should reserve space for.
+* amount (`size_t`): The number of values the function should reserve space for.

-Reserves space for the given number of items.
+Reserves space for the given number of values.
 If the space is already available, the list remains unchanged.

 ### *_shrink